 A crucial thing to should know about bite inhibition is that it does not always work.
-That’s because sometimes when you yelp, puppies can mistake this for a positive sign.
-This causes them to get even more excited and bite even harder.
+That’s because sometimes when you yelp, puppies can mistake this for a positive sign causing them to get even more excited and bite even harder.

 If you did follow through until step 2 and feel that your puppy’s grip got stronger after the yelp, stay calm and hold their body with your hand.
-When you have a good grip over their midsection, you should gently squeeze their body till they let go.
+With a good gripontheir midsection, gently squeeze until they let go.

 The reason why bite inhibition sometimes fails is that you screamed too loud.
 Loud noises and sounds can get some puppy excited instead of alarming them.
 While in other situations, the reason for your puppy biting might be completely different.
 In any case, you can follow other methods as well to stop the biting habit.

 2. Distracting Them With Toys

 While teaching bite inhibition may take time, you can distract your puppy with toys until they learn not to bite you.
 And because puppies love putting things in their mouth, getting them chewing toys will also protect your precious shoes and furniture from bite marks.